 How do I know what my gold is worth?

-Gold value depends on purity, weight, and the current market price.
-We can evaluate your items and explain the value step by step.
+Gold value depends on purity, weight, and market conditions.

 Do I need an appointment?